This post may contain affiliate links. We may earn money from the companies mentioned in this post.

 Where I live (in Canada), dogs must be leashed whenever out in public.
 This means that it's absolutely essential to have your dog leash trained.
 And no, not all leashes are created equal!

-These dog training tools have gotten a bad rap from many all-positive trainers... those who train using rewards only, and never give a correction for bad behaviour.
+These dog training tools have gotten a bad rap from many all-positive trainers... those who train using rewards only, and never give a correction for bad behavior.

 There are a number of different types of electronic dog training equipment available:

-One of the first things that comes to mind when thinking about dog training tools is probably treats.
+One of the first items that comes to mind when thinking about dog training tools is probably treats.

-Treats can be really handy for training, but I find that most people over-use this dog training tool.
+Treats can be really useful for training, but I find that most people overuse this dog training tool.
 Especially in the all-positive training circles, training is near impossible without them!

 While I believe that there's nothing wrong with treats, I don't want my dog to become reliant on having a treat in front of her nose to listen.

-So no, treats are per se a necessary part of training, but I recommend using a small amount to help create motivation in training.
+So no, treats are not per se a necessary part of training, but I recommend using a small amount to help create motivation.

-Remember, you don't need a ton... just a few treats in your pocket for training is definitely enough.
+Remember, you don't need a ton... just a few treats in your pocket is definitely enough.